OVERALL BEST ASSOCIATION (under 1,000 members)

 Charity Retail Association

 We are a non-for-profit membership organisation and the only body in the UK that represents the interests of charity retailers.
-Our members run more than 8,600 shops between them.
+Our members run more than 9,000 shops between them.
 Generating more than £295m per year in funds and harnessing the skills of more than 230,000 volunteers nationwide, charity retail promotes charitable causes and an environmentally sustainable retail experience.
 We work to:

 1. Influence and monitor legislation and regulations that affect charity retailing.

 2. Promote the benefits of charity retailing to the environment, the community and to charity.